sgoldenlab/simba-docs/docs/tutorials/simba_walkthrough.rst

 .. warning::

-    - Please make sure there is no spaces in your folder names or video names, use underscores if needed.
+    - Please make sure there are no spaces in your folder names or video names, use underscores if needed.

     - If you select the same video directory as the output directory, your video will be **overwritten**.
 Best practice is to select a different output directory.